This is the multi-page printable view of this section. Click here to print.

 Down → Removed | Node deleted/replaced after being tainted | Normal reconciliation removes backend entries; no extra call required. |

-Duplicate PreemptScheduled events are ignored once the draining taint exists; failure to reach the Azure API leaves the node in its previous state, after which the controller logs, emits an event, and retries with exponential backoff aligned with existing reconcileLoadBalancer cadence.
+Duplicate PreemptScheduled events are ignored once the spot-eviction taint exists; failure to reach the Azure API leaves the node in its previous state, after which the controller logs, emits an event, and retries via the rate-limiting work queue’s exponential backoff (matching the CloudNodeController pattern).

 Detailed Flow